 There are several parallels between the fall of Jerusalem and the passing of a soul.
 By contemplating these, the mourners can find a profound message of hope.

-- You're not alone.
+You’re not alone.
 Although the destruction of Jerusalem would have directly affected those who lived there the most, nevertheless it was a national tragedy.
 All Jews, including those who lived far from Jerusalem, were deeply pained at the loss of their holy city.
 It gave strength and courage to the Jerusalemites to know that the entire people was feeling their pain.
 So too, although it is the family that is mourning for their loss, the entire Jewish people share in their sorrow at the passing of one of our own.
-This is comfort in knowing that your sorrow is being shared by your people.
+There is comfort in knowing that your sorrow is being shared by your people.

-- They're still with us.
+They’re still with us.
 While the Romans were able to destroy the buildings of Jerusalem, its spirit and inner holiness were beyond their reach.
 No enemy can destroy the soul of Jerusalem, and even today it remains the Holy City.
 So too, death can only take away the physical persona, but the soul lives on.
 Even after their passing, our loved ones are with us in spirit.
 They strengthen us when we face challenges, and they smile with us when we celebrate.
 While we can no longer see them, we can sense their presence.
-This is comfort in knowing that we are never really apart.
+There is comfort in knowing that we are never really apart.